 All of the core curriculum and much of the coursework in your concentration will be delivered online, enhanced by asynchronous and synchronous learning applications and streaming video.
 In addition, you must complete clinical work and practica that cannot be performed online.
 You may be able to arrange to satisfy some of these requirements in a clinical setting near your home.
 ECU's School of Nursing is accredited by the National League for Nursing Accrediting Commission.

 Please click here for a complete list of degrees and certificate programs.

 Current non-restricted license to practice as a registered nurse (RN) in North Carolina or a NCSBN-compact state.

 You must take a core curriculum of five courses, and complete your degree in the concentration of your choice.
-The concentrations have various student-credit-hour requirements, ranging from a total of 36 (for nursing education) to 50 (for family nurse practitioners).
+The concentrations have various student-credit-hour requirements.

 Admission requirements vary depending upon the program.
 For help getting started, please click here.

 Tuition and Fees

 For information about tuition and fees, click here.